iamfreezing/wkwk-bot-discord/README.md

-# DISCORD BOT FOR MY PERSONAL SERVER
+# Discord bot for my personal server

-This bot will reply 'wkwk' to the message that contain hard coded keyword
+This bot will reply 'wkwk' to the message that contains the keyword